Nuffle-Labs/nffl/docs/docs/design/faults.md

 ## Liveness Faults

-Whenever a fault impacts the network liveness, it's called a Liveness Fault.
-The liveness is directly, and basically only impacted by the messaging flow.
-This means if messages are continuously not signed by an operator, this should be handled.
+Liveness faults affect the availability and efficiency of the network, leading to delays or inability to perform transactions but not necessarily resulting in incorrect states.

+This is closely tied to the messaging flow.
+If an operator consistently abstains from participating in message signings, this can impact the network availability and attestation verification costs.

 # Slashing